 The Golden Gophers have one of the most respected and accomplished diving coaches in the world in Wenbo Chen.
 Following four years as USA Diving’s head coach, he joined Minnesota’s staff on April 16, 2009.
-Chen has been named the Big Ten Women’s Diving Coach of the Year five times since arriving at Minnesota, and was also named the Men’s Diving Coach of the Year in 2016.
+Chen has been named the Big Ten Women’s Diving Coach of the Year six times since arriving at Minnesota, and was also named the Men’s Diving Coach of the Year in 2016.
 He has coached two national champions, multiple Big Ten Divers of the Year and Olympic medalists.

 Kelci Bryant, who transferred to Minnesota to work with Chen, won the 2010 NCAA 3-meter title in the pair’s first year with the Gophers.
 Bryant would win the 1-meter championship the following year, becoming the first Gopher diver to claim multiple national crowns.

 Yu Zhou was named the 2015 NCAA Diver of the Year after winning the 3-meter gold, taking bronze on the 1-meter board and finishing fifth on the platform.
 In 2017, Zhou won another 3-meter title.
 She finished her career with seven All-America accolades in three seasons.